RyanLHicks/nuclear_reactors_sql/README.md

   <img width="990" height="590" alt="image" src="https://github.com/user-attachments/assets/817dbe94-e929-4e54-a2ad-97544e0e40a6" />

 - #### **🔑 Interpretation and Use:**
-We can see through this analysis the common types of coolants associated with nuclear reactors and helps suppliers and operators understand what their main sources of coolant is for their reactors.
+We can see through this analysis the common types of coolants associated with nuclear reactors and help suppliers and operators understand what their main sources of coolants are for their reactors.
 I would ask further: Are non-PWR coolants more complicated than other coolants?
 Is there a reason why certain coolants are used vs. others for these reactors?

 ## Conclusion: